Plume of the Arawas

 Plume of the Arawas: An Epic of Maori Life is a 1930 novel by Frank Acheson.
-A romance novel, the story follows a Māori boy who falls in love with the daughter of a rival chief.
+The novel is a fictionalised account of the early life of Ngāti Tūwharetoa founder Tūwharetoa i te Aupōuri.

 Plot

-The novel is a romance story.
-Manaia is the son of a Māori chief who falls in love with Reremoa, the daughter of a rival chief.
+The novel is an adventure-romance story.
+Manaia of Te Arawa is the son of Māori chief Mawake-Taupō.
+After a war with Ngāi Tūhoe he travels south to Lake Taupō, where he falls in love with Reremoa, the daughter of a rival chief.
 The pair's story is back-dropped by the beginning of war between the two tribes.

 Development

 Acheson, a citizen of New Zealand and judge on the Māori Land Court, wrote the novel based on his own understanding of the Māori people and credited several Māori friends in the preface of the book.
 The novel was set to be adapted into a film by Eric Mareo with a £20,000 budget, however, Mareo's arrest in 1935 for the murder of his wife apparently halted those plans.